-Mammograms and Ultrasound scans: If you have had breast conserving surgery: a mammogram + ultrasound is recommended 12 months after diagnosis, and continued annually.
-If you have had a mastectomy a mammogram + ultrasound) of your remaining opposite breast is also recommended once a year.
-Breast MRI is not currently recommended as part of routine breast cancer follow up imaging, but may be considered in certain circumstances.
-Whilst Breastscreen Victoria will screen women with a past history of breast cancer after 5 years, however standard two view mammography only is performed, and our recommendation is that all women with a past history of breast cancer continue to be imaged indefinitely on an annual basis via a symptomatic imaging service with 3D mammography (including tomosynthesis) and ultrasound, under the supervision of either your breast surgeon or general practitioner.
+Mammograms and Ultrasound scans: If you have had breast conserving surgery: a mammogram + ultrasound of both breast is recommended 12 months after diagnosis, and continued annually, and if you have had a mastectomy, a mammogram + ultrasound of your remaining/ opposite breast is also recommended once a year.
+Breast MRI is not currently recommended as part of the routine breast cancer follow up imaging, but may be considered in certain circumstances, and attracts a Medicare rebate in women whose breast cancer diagnsis occurred before the age of 50.
+Whilst Breastscreen Victoria will screen women with a past history of breast cancer after 5 years post diagnosis, standard two view mammography only is performed in most Breastscreen facilities, and our recommendation is that all women with a past history of breast cancer continue to be imaged indefinitely on an annual basis via a symptomatic imaging service with 3D mammography (including tomosynthesis) and ultrasound, under the supervision of either your breast surgeon or general practitioner.

-While you are being followed up by the Breast Centre Team, our strong preference is that your breast imaging is undertaken here in Melbourne by one of our preferred imaging providers, details of which are provided when you are recalled for your review, so that in the event of an imaging abnormality being identified, we will be notified, and the appropriate action taken.
-In order to ensure that the results of annual surveillance breast imaging is available to patients at the time of their consultation, due to the large number of patients attending for follow up, "same-day imaging" can unfortunately be routinely offered only to elderly patients, and those from outside metropolitan Melbourne.
-All other patients are requested to undergo their imaging at least 3-5 days prior to their appointment.
+While you are being followed up by the Breast Centre Team, our strong preference is that if at all possible, your breast imaging is undertaken here in Melbourne by one of our preferred imaging providers, details of which are provided when you are recalled for your review, so that in the event of an imaging abnormality being identified, we will be notified promptly, and the appropriate action taken.
+Due to the large number of patients attending for follow up, "same-day imaging" can unfortunately no longer be routinely offered, and in order to ensure that the results of annual surveillance breast imaging are available to patients at the time of their consultation, patients are requested to undergo their imaging at least 7 days prior to their appointment.